hafezi-ali/hafezi-ali/README.md

 ## 💻 About Me

 Hey!
-I'm a Data Scientist and ML enthusiast with a Master's in Electrical Engineering from the University of Tehran.
+I'm a Data Scientist with a Master's in Electrical Engineering from the University of Tehran.
 I love the challenge of bridging the gap between complex algorithms and practical, real-world solutions.

 My passion lies in architecting AI systems that are both mathematically rigorous and genuinely helpful.
 Whether I'm training a new machine learning model, developing business intelligence dashboards, or optimizing AI workflows, my goal is always to turn raw data into smart, actionable decisions!